The Ultimate 5 Day Maine Road Trip Itinerary (Acadia, Lighthouses & Scenic Stops)

 Portland Head Light

 • Located in Fort Williams Park.
-Parking is paid at $6 for a 2 hour minimum which is more than enough time to visit the area unless you plan on hiking or doing other things in the park.
+Parking is paid at $6 for a 2-hour minimum which is more than enough time to visit the area unless you plan on hiking or doing other things in the park.
 Don’t try to get away with not paying.
 There are attendants everywhere and the fine is a lot more than the parking fee.

 • Bathrooms located in the parking lot.

-• From the parking lot follow the trail that leads to the Lighthouse you’ll see the old Lighthouse Keeper’s house which is now a museum and gift shop.
+• From the parking lot follow the trail that leads to the Lighthouse.
+You’ll see the old Lighthouse Keeper’s house which is now a museum and gift shop.

 • The Portland Headlight is the old lighthouse in Maine.
 Construction started in 1787 and it was first lit in January 1791.
 Make sure that you follow the trails in either direction of the Lighthouse and the views are completely different.
 If you have good weather, plan to visit around sunset for amazing views.